brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 The D&D equivalent of Iron Man, Armorers enchant their armor to make them great tanks.
 Note that Armorers can choose one of two "models" for their armor: Guardian or Infiltration.
 Infiltration armor can be interesting, but if you want to be a Tank, Guardian is the way to go.
 Guardian Armorers gain a special melee attack that uses their intelligence and incentivizes enemies to focus on them.
 Additionally, armor that usually has a strength requirement has none for Armorers, so if you want a Gnome with 8 strength running around in full plate armor, that’s totally doable, enabling a tank with Intelligence as their highest stat.

-Artificers are half-casters and get a good amount of spells, so their spellcasting ability, Intelligence, is very important to them.
+Artificers are half-casters and get a good amount of spells, so their spellcasting ability, Intelligence, is vital.
 Due to their class features, this is one of the only options that would be able to get away with not having Strength or Dexterity as their highest stat (although you can certainly use those stats in a build).
 Gnomes are a great fit for any Artificer, with a big boost to Intelligence and a reputation for being curious and tinkering with things.
 Feral Tieflings get a bonus to Dexterity and Intelligence.
 Kobolds and Warforged are good fits thematically and can work well as Artificers.

 **Party Roles**